srl-labs/clab-io-draw/docs/grafana.md

 ```
 </details>

-#### Future Enhancements
-- **Configurable Queries:** Plans are in place to enhance this feature by allowing users to configure dashboard queries through a YAML config file.
-This will enable a more flexible and dynamic approach to adapting the dashboards for different environments and requirements.

 #### Contributing
 Feedback and contributions are welcome to help advance this feature towards a more robust and flexible implementation.
 If you are interested in contributing or have suggestions, please refer to the project's contribution guidelines or submit an issue on the project's GitHub repository.